gabi00oliveira/gabi00oliveira/README.md

 - 👋 Hi, I’m @gabi00oliveira
-- 👀 I’m interested in ...
+- 👀 I’m interested in learnin
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me in my email gabriellevasconcelosoliveira@gmail.com